 Various studies have led researchers to draw these conclusions, adding to the growing pile of evidence about why mindfulness meditation works so well for so many people in so many different ways.
 It starts with neuroscientists' increasing understanding that the brain is plastic — which means that, unlike your thigh bone, which grows to a certain size and stays that way for the rest of your life, your brain changes as you age.

 That means it's possible to literally change how you think, even in middle or old age.
-And changing how you think can meaningfully change the way you perceive stress, pain, negative emotions, and even your perspective on life, as the TEDTalk video explains.
+And changing how you think can meaningfully change the way you perceive stress, pain, negative emotions, and even your perspective on life, as this TEDTalk video explains.

 Below are a few of the most interesting studies about mindfulness and what they've found.